TamarBerman/AngularPhtagrapherSite/README.md

-# Photographer website - Angular funal project
+# Photographer website - Angular final project

 ## P.S
 Go to the ScreenSots folder to view the site